Nutrition - 5 Tips

 Our students are talented

-These fun evenings are brought to you by TAUST, the University Amateur Theater Association of Montpellier.
+These fun evenings are brought to you by the Montpellier University Amateur Theater Association (TAUST).

-Established in 1989, this cornerstone of student life in Montpellier organizes numerous workshops and performances.
+Founded in 1989, this mainstay of student community life in Montpellier organizes numerous workshops and performances.
 Feel free to follow their activities on their website and social media to stay informed.

 2020 Agnes McLaren Thesis Award